yu-edwin/5500/PRD.md

 1. As a user who wants to understand brand clothing size, I want to visualize the clothing on my visual person so I can forsee how I would appear before buying the items.
 2. As a student getting into fashion, I want to be able to experiment on different types of clothing so I can visualize the outfits and generate new ideas in the future.
 3. As a student unfamiliar with the current trends, I want to familiarize myself with different brands and outfits so I can be confident in my outwear and generate good impressions from others based on my outfit.
-4. Able to get clothing items from any given website.
+4. Get clothing items from any given website.
+5. Convert the clothes from the website into AR clothes for the user.
-5. Able to display the AR clothing onto the user's camera view.
+6. Display and fit the AR clothing onto the user's body in the camera view.
-6. Should be able to track the user's movement and adjust the AR clothing accordingly.
+7. Should be able to track the user's movement and adjust the AR clothing accordingly.

 ### Non-functional

 1. Easy access though my mobile application anytime and anywhere.
-2. Fast generation of images and response time
+2. Fast generation of images and response time.
-3. Privacy of information
-4. Capable of storing large amounts of items in a wardrobe.
+3. Capable of storing large amounts of items in a wardrobe.
-5. Core functionality accessible whilst offline.
+4. Core functionality accessible whilst offline.

 ### Ethical

+1. Privacy of information
-1. Never store images/measurements without consent from the user
+2. Never store images/measurements without consent from the user
-2. Will collect only the necessary data required for app to function
+3. Will collect only the necessary data required for app to function
-3. Users should be able to delete their images/data anytime
+4. Users should be able to delete their images/data anytime
-4. Bias free (No one should have restricted access based on ethnicity/demographics)
+5. Bias free (No one should have restricted access based on ethnicity/demographics)
-5. No images generated should be harmful for the user
+6. No images generated should be harmful for the user
-6. Encryption will store sensitive data (username/password) for users
+7. Encryption will store sensitive data (username/password) for users
-7. Avoid unrealistic images that may result in a negative reaction from user (body morphing)
+8. Avoid unrealistic images that may result in a negative reaction from user (body morphing)
-8. Will not include a social media aspect that may induce social anxiety or body shaming
+9. Will not include a social media aspect that may induce social anxiety or body shaming
-9. Will support all genders identities, age, race, and other demographics.
+10. Will support all genders identities, age, race, and other demographics.

 ## User Dimensions Analysis